artkrsk/release-deploy-edd/src/wordpress-plugin/readme.txt

 Instead of uploading ZIP files to WordPress, you store them as GitHub release assets.
 The plugin serves files directly from GitHub to your customers—no local storage needed.

+This eliminates bandwidth costs and storage limitations of your hosting since files serve from reliable GitHub's CDN.

 You can create releases manually on GitHub.com or automate the process with CI/CD pipelines.
 The plugin works with both workflows.

 = Can I use private repositories? =